demisto/content/Integrations/Akamai_SIEM/README.md

 <p>
     Get security event from <a href="https://www.akamai.com/us/en/resources/waf.jsp">Akamai Web Application Firewall (WAF)</a>
     service.
-    This integration was integrated and tested with <a href="https://developer.akamai.com/api/cloud_security/siem/v1.html"> version 1.0 of Akamai WAF
+    This integration was integrated and tested with <a href="https://developer.akamai.com/api/cloud_security/siem/v1.html"> API version 1.0 of Akamai WAF
     SIEM</a>
 </p>

 <h2>Use Cases</h2>
 <ul>
     <li>Get security events from Akamai WAF.</li>
-    <li>analyze security events generated on the Akamai platform and correlate them with security events generated from
+    <li>Analyze security events generated on the Akamai platform and correlate them with security events generated from
         other sources in Demisto</li>
 </ul>